 This guide covers the regulatory landscape, the technical requirements, and the practical implications for teams that build, integrate, and maintain connected medical devices.

-Section 524B of the FD&C Act, which took effect on March 29, 2023, established statutory cybersecurity requirements for medical devices.
+Section 524B of the FD&C Act took effect on March 29, 2023, establishing statutory cybersecurity requirements for medical devices.
 Prior to 524B, FDA’s cybersecurity expectations were communicated through guidance documents that were technically non-binding.
-Section 524B made cybersecurity a legal requirement for premarket submissions.
+Section 524B made cybersecurity a legal requirement for premarket submissions — and gave FDA explicit “refuse to accept” (RTA) authority over non-compliant submissions.

 What Section 524B Requires

-The law applies to “cyber devices,” defined as devices that include software validated, installed, or authorized by the sponsor, have the ability to connect to the internet, and contain any technological characteristics that could be vulnerable to cybersecurity threats.
+The law applies to “cyber devices” — devices that (1) include software validated, installed, or authorized by the sponsor, (2) have the ability to connect to the internet, and (3) contain any technological characteristics that could be vulnerable to cybersecurity threats.
 In practice, this covers virtually every connected medical device.

-For premarket submissions (510(k), PMA, De Novo), manufacturers must now provide:
+For premarket submissions — 510(k), PMA, De Novo, PDP, HDE, and their supplements — manufacturers must now provide:

 - A plan to monitor, identify, and address postmarket cybersecurity vulnerabilities and exploits, including coordinated vulnerability disclosure.